adalton/apue3/Chapter10/Readme.md

    once for every signal in the current signal mask (not once for every possible signal).

+   I do not see any way to iterate over the contents of a `sigset_t`, so I cannot think of a way to loop once for each signal in the signal mask.

+   I have an implementation that loops over all signals in `exercise_9.c`, that uses the function I developed for Exercise 2.

 10. Write a program that calls `sleep(60)` in an infinite loop.
 Every five times through the loop (every 5 minutes), fetch the current time of day and print the `tm_sec` field.
 Run the program overnight and explain the